fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 const toNewDiaryEntry = (object): NewDiaryEntry => {
   const newEntry: NewDiaryEntry = {
     // ...
-  }
+  };

   return newEntry;
-}
+};

 export default toNewDiaryEntry;
 ```

 The function should parse each field and make sure that the return value is exactly of type <i>NewDiaryEntry</i>.
 This means we should check each field separately.

-Once again we have a type issue: what is the <i>object</i> type?
+Once again, we have a type issue: what is the <i>object</i> type?
 Since the <i>object</i> is in fact the body of a request, Express has typed it as <i>any</i>.
 Since the idea of this function is to map fields of unknown type to fields of the correct type and check whether they are defined as expected, this might be the rare case where we actually <i>want to allow the <i>any</i> type</i>.

-However if we type the object as <i>any</i>, eslint gives us two complaints:
+However, if we type the object as <i>any</i>, eslint gives us two complaints:

 ![](../../images/9/44.png)